jin-guo/COMP598_Fall2020/assignments/Project.md

 For this milestone, we do not care about specifics of how you learn or deploy your model, how accurate your predictions are, or how stable your service is.

-**Deliverables:** Submit your code to Github and tag it with `M1_done` and submit a short report to MyCourse that describes the following:
+**Deliverables:** Submit your code to Github and tag it with `M1_done` and submit a short report by email Jin and Breandan (email addresses can be found on Slack) containing the following information:

 * Learning (1 page max): Briefly describe what kind of machine learning technique you use and why.
 Provide a pointer to your implementation where you train the model (e.g. to GitHub or other services).
 * Inference service (1 page max): Briefly describe how you implemented the recommendation service and how you derive a ranking from your model.
 Provide a pointer to your implementation (e.g. to GitHub or other services).